 …

-The initiator transmits the NB Acquisition Compact frame in the initialization channel specified by the macMmsNbInitChannel attribute and transmits the UWB Acquisition Compact frame in the channel specified by the macMmsUwbChannel attribute.
+The initiator transmits the NB Acquisition Compact frame in the initialization channel specified by the default value of macMmsNbInitChannel attribute and transmits the UWB Acquisition Compact frame in the channel specified by the default value of macMmsUwbChannel attribute.
 The NB Acquisition Compact frame and UWB Acquisition Compact frame are described in 10.38.10.20.
 To provide the information of UWB channel usage, both NB Acquisition Compact frame and UWB Acquisition Compact frame include the UWB Per-Session Info Fields.
 The higher layer determines a suitable interval between Acquisition Compact frames.
-If coordination is active, before starting a new session, the initiator scans for Acquisition Compact frame on the initialization channel specified by the macMmsNbInitChannel attribute and/or the channel specified by the macMmsUwbChannel attribute.
+If coordination is active, before starting a new session, the initiator scans for Acquisition Compact frame on the initialization channel specified by the default value of macMmsNbInitChannel attribute and/or the channel specified by the default value of macMmsUwbChannel attribute.
 The length of the scanning period is implementation dependent.
 The initiator thus obtains information of UWB channel usage from other initiators, and with this knowledge, the initiator may select values for configuring its new session to minimize the overlap with active periods of other sessions nearby.
 The details of this implementation specific.…

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: